-After managing teachers for years, I found that most teachers are good assessors of mastery, especially if you can get them away from percentages.
+After managing teachers for years, I know that teachers are good assessors of mastery, especially if you can get them away from percentages.
 But rarely do we ask them to assess mastery.
 For example, my usual drill as a headmaster started when a teacher would mention a student failed a writing assignment because "Johnny can't write well."
 I'd go to all 5 of Johnny's teachers and they'd all say, oh-yes, Johnny can't write.
 And, they each described the same problem.
 Rarely did they point to a single assignment or test.
+It wasn't about Johnny's informational mastery of noun forms, or vocabulary words.
+These things are important, and they might have contributed to the overall problem.
+But they are the details that come along with a more full-throated mastery of a topic or area.
+So why test the information when we can measure the mastery?

 Contrast this with the number of times I've asked why Suzi's writing grades are so low.
 Teachers often point to low spelling scores that dragged down the rest of Suzi's percentages.
 Math doesn't lie, you know.
-But, poor spellers have become pulitzer prize winning authors.
+But, many poor spellers have become pulitzer prize winners.
 Most people realize that rhetorical writing is rarely a function of spelling.
 But still, teachers seem as though they are the victim of their own grading system- as though they must give Suzi a 'D' because she numbers work out that way.
 Really?
 Suzi's a bad writer because she can't spell?
 Why do we depend on a system of percentages that is so contrived?